-Mississippi Code Annotated section 41-21-61(a) defines "Chancellor as a chancellor or special master" for mental health/treatment commitments.
-Because Candidate L serves as a Special Master for mental health/treatment commitments, under section 41-21-61(a), she may be considered a "judge" and she may use the term "judge" in this campaign.
+Mississippi Code Ann. § 41-21-61(a) defines "Chancellor as a chancellor or special master" for mental health/treatment commitments.
+Because Candidate L serves as a Special Master for mental health/treatment commitments, under Section 41-21-61(a), she may be considered a "judge" and she may use the term "judge" in this campaign.